PCC (Parochial Church Council)

 The Annual Parochial Church Meeting (APCM) takes place each April.

-In 2017 the APCM was held on the evening of Thursday 27th April.
+In 2018 the APCM will be held on the evening of Thursday 26th April.
 At the APCM we receive reports on the life of the church and elect new PCC members for the coming 3 years.

 Each year church family members are encouraged prayerfully to consider nominations for our PCC representatives and to discuss this possibility with them.